JohnLemas/S.tragus-abioticStress-RNAseq/README.md

 Major adaptations include substituting STAR for Hisat2 during alignment.

-## DESeq2 Scritps
+## DESeq2 Scripts

-The DESeq2 scritps for this analysis were adapted from the RNA sequencing course offered at Colorado State University.
+The DESeq2 scripts for this analysis were adapted from the RNA sequencing course offered at Colorado State University.
 The original author is Dr. Erin Nishimura (@erinosb).

 This script was highly edited to accomidate the _Salsola tragus_ abiotic stress analysis.